Solo motherhood

 More and more women choose to become solo mums by choice.
 As fulfilling as the journey can be, it can be challenging to balance the demands of raising a child and pursuing a career.
 This dual role can feel overwhelming at times, but with the right mindset, it’s absolutely possible to thrive as both a solo mum and a professional.

-In this blog post, we’ll explore the practicalities of time management, and we will also have a look at career strategies that can help you find balance, whether you’re negotiating for more flexibility in your current role or considering a new job.
-This journey isn’t about perfection - it’s about finding a rhythm that works for you and celebrating the wins along the way.
+In this blog post, we’ll explore the practicalities of time management as a solo mum working full time.
+We will also have a look at career strategies that can help you find balance, whether you’re negotiating for more flexibility in your current role or considering a new job.
+This journey isn’t about perfection – it’s about finding a rhythm that works for you and celebrating the wins along the way.

 Embracing life as a single mother and having a career